Sreejith-nair511/Demo_game/README.md

-# Protoype ahooter from Marks shooter
+# Protoype Shooter from Marks shooter

 using this to learn all the mechanics